ghodss/kubernetes-macosx-development/README.md

 Once you've done `vagrant up`, use `vagrant ssh` to ssh into the VM.
 Enter the `k` command (which is an alias to cd into the kubernetes directory), then enter `hack/local-up-cluster.sh` to start up a cluster.

 # Warnings

+Note that when you use this setup, all compiled binaries that Kubernetes uses will be compiled for Linux and therefore incompabile on Mac.
+E.g., cluster/kubecfg.sh is now only usable in the VM.

 This script WILL `go get` [godep](https://github.com/tools/godep) and [etcd](https://github.com/coreos/etcd) to your gopath if they are not already there.